Lukecatt/Mini-E-Commerce-Website/README.md

 # Mini-E-Commerce-Website
-An E-Commerce demo website made using django
+An E-Commerce demo website made using django and mysql.
-note: the project was originally named "mini-taobao" after the chinese e-commerce platform but I decided to change it

-** You need MySql to run this **
+Originally named minitaobao becaused it was based on Chinese e-commerce website taobao.

 This was created in 2020, the summer between sixth and seventh grade.